corcor27/AI_SUMMER_SCHOOL_2023/Readme.md

 1.3 (Everyone) go to https://github.com/corcor27/AI_SUMMER_SCHOOL_2023/tree/main and download the repositry and unzip the downloaded file.

-1.3 (Linux) open terminal and navigate to inside the just downloaded git repositry and enter "conda env create -f linux_enviroment.yml".
+1.4 (Linux & apple) open terminal and navigate to inside the just downloaded git repositry and enter "conda env create -f linux_enviroment.yml".
 This with install all the packages.
+In terminal if you dont have (base) shown in the bottom corner, please signal for help.

+1.4 (Windows) open your downloaded anaconda-navigator. on the home screen (shown in top left) click the install button for "CMD.exe Prompt".
+Once installed, click the now "run" button shown under the "CMD.exe Prompt" and navigate to the just downloaded git repositry.

 # Data handling with Pandas
 Time Series Mosquito Dataset: https://github.com/takluyver/ucb-ipython-intro/blob/master/python_intermediate/A1_mosquito_data.csv